 ¼ cup honey

 1 teaspoon sesame oil

 2 teaspoon fish sauce

 2 cloves garlic, grated

 thinly sliced scallions and sesame seeds to garnish

 1. Preheat the oven to 400°F.

 3. Then line a baking sheet with parchment and top it with a wire rack.
 Spread the wings out on the rack.
-Roast for 30-40 minutes, until the wings are crispy, browned, and cooked through.
+Roast for 30 to 40 minutes, until the wings are crispy, browned, and cooked through.

 4. Meanwhile whisk together the next 8 ingredients in another large bowl.
 Set aside.

 5. When the wings are done, toss them in the large bowl with the sauce until well coated.
 Then set them on another sheet tray lined with parchment.
-Return to the oven for another 5-10 minutes (or until crispy with a bit of char).
+Return to the oven for another 5 to 10 minutes (or until crispy with a bit of char).